-Since it was set up in 2015, the Appointment Committee has held five meetings, which were attended by all its members (100%) and lasted, on average, for about 40 minutes.
+During 2017, the Appointment Committee has held five meetings, which saw the participation of a majority of the members (80%) and lasted, on average, for about 40 minutes.
 All meetings of the Committee are regularly minuted (Art.4.C.1 letter d) of the Corporate Governance Code).